nallen05/old-norse/flokkr/README.md

 - "frame": a tick becomes a frame if one of its activated clauses updates the TUI screen
 - "step" the time in between the current & most recent tick (which may have been caused by the same timer, or different timer, or user input)
 - "scheduled duration" the number of seconds beetween the start of the current tick & a subsequent tick when that specific timer is scheduled to run (which may not be the NEXT tick, there may be others in between)
-- "cooloff" the number of seconds beetween when a clause finishes executing & the start of the NEXT timer-activated tick.
+- "cooloff" the number of seconds between when a clause finishes executing & the start of the NEXT timer-activated tick.
 During this time, the app is free to be interupted by user iput
 - "drift" when a timer gets out of sync with the other timers because it's timer logic is rigidly enforcing a cooloff duration, in a way that does not take into account the time it takes to execute (see :DRIFT)
 - "global delay" the amount of time that all timers are slowed down because of another timer using :ENFORCE-COOLOFF.
 When the app is globally delayed, it can still be interupted by user input.
 - "total elapsed time" the number of seconds between FLOKKR being started & the current tick.